Putting a Legal Team to Work in a Complex Divorce Case

 Lydia: Absolutely.
 In going through a divorce, you need to be very careful about the impact on your tax situation.
 That requires a tax attorney.

-With older couples going through divorce, I often consult with my partners Bucky Highsmith, Jim Coyle or Alyson Graham about estate planning issues.
+With older couples going through divorce, I often consult with our estate planning team.

 Many divorce settlements involve selling land and checking ownership titles.
 I often collaborate with my partner Tom LeFevre or Scotty Ball, who is our firm’s real estate specialist.